carbon-language/carbon-lang/llvm/docs/LangRef.rst

            [align N] [gc] [prefix Constant] [prologue Constant] [personality Constant] { ... }

-The argument list is a comma seperated sequence of arguments where each argument is of the following form
+The argument list is a comma separated sequence of arguments where each argument is of the following form:

 Syntax::